git/git.github.io/rev_news/drafts/edition-55.md

   Following the Virtual Git Contributor Summit
   [a repository](https://gitlab.com/git-scm/blog/)
-  has been created for the blog by James Ramsey.
+  has been created for the blog by James Ramsay.

 <!---
 ### Reviews